Titas Krapikas: Club career

 Krapikas joined Italian club Sampdoria in 2015 and began playing for their Under-19 squad in the 2016–17 season.
-In the 2016–17 Serie A season, he also appeared on the bench for the senior squad on 22 occasions, but did not see time on the field.
+That same season, he was named on the bench for the senior squad on 22 occasions, but did not see time on the field.
 For the next two seasons, he mostly stayed with the junior squad, getting 11 call-ups to the senior team in total.

 On 28 June 2019, he signed a three-year contract with an additional two-year extension option with Serie B club Spezia.

 He made his Serie B debut for Spezia on 24 August 2019 in a game against Cittadella.
 He established himself as Spezia's first-choice goalkeeper early in the season before losing the starter spot to Simone Scuffet.
 In the 2020–21 Serie A season, he did not make any appearances in the league, with Ivan Provedel becoming the first-choice goalkeeper.
 Krapikas was the starter for four 2020–21 Coppa Italia games for Spezia, where the club reached the quarter-finals.

-In September 2021 he signed for Ternana.
+On 2 September 2021, he joined Serie B side Ternana, signing a two-year contract with the club.

+On 1 September 2023, Krapikas joined Serie C club Audace Cerignola on a free transfer.